Brat and It's Completely Different but Also Still Brat

-Brat and It's Completely Different but Also Still Brat (alternatively titled Brat and It's Completely Different on the vinyl re-release and Billboard 200) is the first remix album by British singer Charli XCX.
-It was released on 11 October 2024 by Atlantic Records.
+Brat and It's Completely Different but Also Still Brat (alternatively titled Brat and It's Completely Different) (Note: Only used on certain vinyl pressings and Billboard) is the first remix album by British singer Charli XCX, released on 11 October 2024 by Atlantic Records.
 The album contains remixes of seventeen out of eighteen tracks from the deluxe version of her sixth studio album, Brat and It's the Same but There's Three More Songs So It's Not (2024), but also features the original tracks, thereby serving as a double album.

 The featured artists on the album are Robyn, Yung Lean, BB Trickz, Ariana Grande, the 1975, Jon Hopkins, Troye Sivan, Addison Rae, Caroline Polachek, Bladee, Lorde, the Japanese House, Tinashe, Julian Casablancas, Bon Iver, Shygirl, Billie Eilish, Kesha, and A. G. Cook.
-Cook and Finn Keane primarily handled production, George Daniel, and featured guests Bon Iver, Casablancas, and the Japanese House, among others, contributing additional production work.
+Cook and Finn Keane primarily handled production, with George Daniel, and featured guests Bon Iver, Casablancas, and the Japanese House, among others, contributing additional production work.

 Upon release, the record received acclaim from music critics, who considered it an innovative companion piece to the original album for featuring largely unreleased lyrics, going beyond a simple remix album.
 The track "Guess", featuring Billie Eilish, received a nomination for the Grammy Award for Best Pop Duo/Group Performance.